The President Is Missing (novel): Plot

 In a meeting with the Prime Minister of Israel, Prime Minister of Russia, and the Chancellor of Germany, Augie explains the full extent of Dark Ages: it is an attack that would completely destroy the data on every internet-connected device in the US, leaving the country vulnerable to outside attack and forcing the government to retreat from its foreign policy objectives.
 Duncan reveals that the US military has quickly built a rudimentary international network to maintain defensive abilities in the event of the Dark Ages virus launching.

 The cybersecurity team, with Duncan's help, discover a way of rendering the virus ineffective, so they test it on a server at the Pentagon.
 This test inadvertently sets off the virus throughout the nation, but it is suspended after deleting only a few files.
 At the same time, the Sons of Jihad attempt to kill Augie, but are stopped by the Secret Service and a Marine Corps helicopter.
 Duncan assembles his top aides to try to guess the password.
 At the last second, his chief of staff correctly guesses the password and disables the virus.

 As they return to the White House, Duncan reveals that assembling his team to guess the password was a ruse to discover the leaker.
 He had already obtained the password from Nina's text messages and entered it himself.
 The president confronts his chief of staff and tells her that he has evidence that she leaked "Dark Ages", and she tipped off Suliman as well.
 Duncan learns that Suliman had been sponsored by Russia and a faction in the House of Saud, both of whom wanted to weaken the superpower status of the US so they could expand their territory without interference.
 The president's popularity soars, and impeachment talks are dropped.

+Adaptations

 Cancelled television adaptation

 Clinton and Patterson went on a 16-meeting tour to select the right outlet for a theatrical film.
 However, Showtime initially announced that they were turning the book into an ongoing drama series.
 Showtime president and CEO David Nevins said that "the pairing of President Clinton with fiction’s most gripping storyteller promises a kinetic experience, one that the book world has salivated over for months and that now will dovetail perfectly into a politically relevant, character-based action series for our network."
 On October 14, 2020, it was announced that due to the ongoing COVID-19 pandemic, the series would not move forward at Showtime.

+Film adaptation

+In January 2026, it was reported that Halle Berry and Holly Jeter's HalleHolly was developing a film adaptation of The President Is Missing with Roth/Kirschenbaum Films for Apple Original Films featuring Berry as a President Joanna Duncan in a gender swap from the novel.
+Nicole Perlman and David Chasteen were reported to be writing the script.